 service

-Our Barn is intended as a 'bridge' between formal education and adult life for young people with learning difficulties or other disability.
-It is a meeting place for 16 to 25-year-olds (sometimes up to 35 year-olds) to share their experiences and to grow and develop in a setting that is less formal than school or college but still provides structure and support.
+Our Barn is designed as a bridge between formal education and adult life for young people with learning difficulties and disabilities.
+We provide a welcoming meeting place for 16–35 year olds to connect, share experiences and grow in a setting that feels less formal than school or college, while still offering structure, guidance and support.

-Our aim is to develop a service that young people are keen to use, with high quality and energetic staff keeping activities safe, engaging and age appropriate.
+Our aim is to create a service that young people genuinely want to attend — delivered by high-quality, energetic staff who ensure activities are safe, meaningful and age-appropriate.

 service